Convert videos to 60fps (Updated 10 Jan 2013)

 Now is the time when you need to choose the quality of the video and audio.

-So when you have your quality, click Enqueue in the Video encoding section.
+So when you have your quality, click Queue in the Video encoding section.

 Step 12: